 Download the print version

-The accredited person must also comply with all other requirements in the CDR Rules for collection of CDR data.
-This includes the ‘data minimisation principle’, which requires that an accredited person must not seek to collect data beyond what is reasonably needed to provide the good or service to which a consumer has consented, or that relates to a longer time period than is reasonably needed.
+- The accredited person must also comply with all other requirements in the CDR Rules for collection of CDR data.
+This includes the ‘data minimisation principle’, which requires that an accredited person must not seek to collect data beyond what is reasonably needed to provide the good or service to which a consumer has consented, or for a longer time period than is reasonably needed.

 What does Privacy Safeguard 3 say?